phanindrasai27/docker-fastapi-transformer-app/README.md

-An example app that shows how to build a ML app with FastAPI and Docker.
+app that shows how to build a ML app with FastAPI and Docker. using a transformer image chat app.